 For example, the "salaries" allocation method includes salaries/wages and contracted labor (excluding consultants).
 Therefore, the description of the numerator and the denominator needs to document that both salaries/wages and contracted labor costs were included in the allocation calculations.
 For the "labor cost" allocation method, the accountability report preparer needs to provide documentation that salaries/wages, payroll taxes, employee benefits, workers' compensation costs, and contracted labor (excluding consultants) were included in the allocation calculations.
-For the "cost-to-cost" allocation method, the accountability report preparer needs to provide documentations.
 For the "cost-to-cost" allocation method, the accountability report preparer needs to provide documentation that all allowable facility and operating costs were included in the allocation calculations.
 For the "total-cost-less-facility-cost" allocation method, the accountability report preparer needs to provide documentation that all facility costs were excluded.